 The best hosts pay close attention to the soap they have in their home.
 “This liquid hand soap — with its pretty packaging and lemon, bergamot, mandarin and orange oil scents — is a nice addition to any guest bathroom,” notes interior designer Kim Armstrong.

 Treat your hostess with this fun, nostalgic gift so they can enjoy the classic roasted treat year-round.
 This s'mores making set, a Williams Sonoma bestseller, features a roasting chimney, grill top, four stainless steel roasting sticks and ceramic tray.
+Order by Dec.
+19 to get this gift by Christmas.

 Candles are on par with wine and flowers in the sense that they make excellent hostess gifts.
 Help the party host set the mood with a set of hand-poured, clean-burning candles in a range of scents, including floral, fresh, musky and earthy.
+Order by Dec.
+19 to get this gift by Christmas.

 Best hostess gifts for holiday parties